fledge-iot/fledge/docs/securing_fledge.rst

 Managing Features
 -----------------

-Fledge provides  mechanism whereby the administration user can disable access to features that may not be desirable in a production system or my not be required for a particular installation.
+Fledge provides mechanisms whereby the administration user can disable access to features which may not be desirable in a production system or my not be required for a particular installation.

 The controls to enable and disable these features can be found in the *Configuration* menu item under the configuration category *Advanced::Features*.